JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Split the emotic dataset in images, so we only have images that contain faces.
 Next, establish a new CNN model architecture.
 The main features that should be part of the CNN:
-Extracting facial expression cues ([like in the CAER-net-s](https://caer-dataset.github.io/file/JiyoungLee_iccv2019_CAER-Net.pdf))
+Extracting facial expression cues ([like in the CAER-net-s](https://caer-dataset.github.io/file/JiyoungLee_iccv2019_CAER-Net.pdf)).
+In general: Crop face and apply CNN layers on it?!
 Extract body pose
 Semantic features
 color features

 Categorize and use continuous dimensions.
 Maybe compare the continuous predictions with SVR and/or linear regression?
-Similiar to [Kim et al., 2018}((https://arxiv.org/pdf/1705.07543.pdf)
+Similiar to [Kim et al., 2018](https://arxiv.org/pdf/1705.07543.pdf).

+I think it is not a bad idea to have the predictive view that this can be applied to the Protect App Stimuli.
+I think all features in the proposed architecture could be benefitial to the project.
+Maybe the idea could be to train it on the emotic dataset and a thesis could use this model and apply it to protect app stimuli?

+## 15.01.2023
+Also I was wondering if I can really use the Kim et al. dataset?
+Does it not have to carry a license or something like this?
+I like the idea of applying a similar structure like the one from the Kim paper and apply it to the emotic database.